Curry injures shoulder, Pacers hold off Warriors 125-119 – KION546

 BLOWN OVER?

-One day after a fan in Milwaukee was ejected for what Green described as a threat against him, Kerr said he had not spoken with Green about the incident but said he thought threats and vulgarity warrant penalties.
+One day after a fan in Milwaukee was ejected for what Green described as a threat against him, Warriors coach Steve Kerr said he had not spoken with Green about the incident but said he thought threats and vulgarity warrant penalties.

 “I think there has to be a line,” Kerr said.
 “I didn’t get a chance to talk with him about it after the game and today after we had our film session, I kind of forgot about it, honestly.”